nikhilm144/Active-Suspension-Quarter-Car-Model/README.md

 to reduce vehicle body oscillations caused by road disturbances.
 ________________________________________
 Project Objectives:
-The goal of this project is to:
+The goal of this project is to
 	Model a quarter-car suspension system
 	Reduce body oscillations using feedback control
 	Understand real-world suspension dynamics